-In the fall of 2005, a draft of Love Is Not Abuse was pilot tested in high schools across the United States, representing a range of urban, suburban, and rural communities.
+In the fall of 2005, a draft of Love Is Not Abuse was pilot tested in 20 high schools across the United States, representing a range of urban, suburban, and rural communities.
 Pilot teachers used the curriculum across a variety of subject areas, including health education, English language arts, family and consumer science, and life management skills classes.
-The experiences and recommendations of the pilot-test classrooms were reflected in the curriculum that was released in spring 2006.
-This current 3rd edition of the curriculum has been updated to incorporate information on the prevalence of technology and cyber abuse in teen dating relationships and new resources for teens, teachers and parents to get help.
+The experiences and recommendations of the pilot-test classrooms are reflected in this final version of the curriculum.